AlexRoman777/TLA/TLA/google-cloud-provider.md

 ## A

-- **AI**: _Artificial Intelligence_ - The simulation of human intelligence processes by machines, especially computer systems.
 - **API**: _Application Programming Interface_ - A set of rules and protocols that allows different software applications to communicate with each other.

 [🔝](#google-cloud-provider)